Lewis J. Minor: L.J. Minor Corporation

 In 1950, Minor decided to start his own business.
 He moved to Cleveland, Ohio with his wife and six small children.
 In January, 1951 he formed the L. J. Minor Corporation with $6,000 capital and two partners.
 Minor rented an 18' x 20' space in a commercial warehouse and began to single-handedly manufacture and sell his unique flavor concentrates.
-He choose to name these concentrates 'food bases' to set them apart from the soup bases then used by chefs to boost flavor in stocks and broths made by the traditional, lengthy stockpot method.
+He chose to name these concentrates 'food bases' to set them apart from the soup bases then used by chefs to boost flavor in stocks and broths made by the traditional, lengthy stockpot method.

-Minor's new flavor bases - concentrates of freshly cooked meat, poultry, seafood, and vegetables - enabled food service operators to add fresh, natural food flavor to a wide variety of menu items.
-Also, to make stocks and broths much faster and with much less expense than previously possible.
+Minor's new flavor bases included concentrates of freshly cooked meat, poultry, seafood, and vegetables which enabled food service operators to add natural food flavors to a wide variety of menu items.
+Minor's flavors also enabled faster preparation of stocks and broths with less expense than before.

 In late 1951, Minor bought out his partners and concentrated on product development and quality control.
 The L.J.
 Minor Corporation was the first manufacturer to hire a chef to sell food products.
 In 1959, after years of hard work building his business, Minor decided to devote less time to active business management and more time to teaching.
 Minor attended night classes at Baldwin Wallace College in Berea, Ohio, to obtain his teaching certification, and taught high school chemistry in suburban Rocky River High School.
 In 1961, Minor took a leave of absence from his company to enroll in Michigan State University's food science department graduate program.
 In 1964, he attained his Ph.D. with his published thesis entitled "Identification of Some Chemical Components in Chicken Flavor."